CronoxAU/100-days-of-code/log.md

 With the size of this project I am looking to move away from codepen for the development process.
 Given this, and the fact that this is all for learning I am leaning towards setting this up as a github project and learning the basics of this system.

+### Day 9: January 27th, 2017

+**Today's Progress**: Got my Simon project up on github and worked on accessing github projects through Vusual Studio and VS code.
+Discovered www.codingame.com and has a good time playing around with that.

+**Thoughts**: Getting Git set-up was suprisingly frustrating but I think it is working as needed now.
+[CodinGame](https://www.codingame.com) came along at exactly the right time to provide a nice distraction and some good fun.